LanceHuang245/Zephyr/README.md

   </a>
 </p>

+> **Temporary Notice**
+>
+> The backend of Zephyr is under development and may randomly experience service unavailability.
+Please consider using it with caution.

 # Zephyr

 A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API, Qweather API and the search functionality is provided by the OpenStreetMap API.